TheTechRun/public-nixos/README.md

 # IMPORTANT IMPORTANT IMPORTANT - Run this script to replace the username with yours:
 `bash ~/nixos-config/replace-username.sh`

-# FAILURE TO RUN THIS SCRIPT WILL HAVE

 # If you get Bootloader error (probably because your'e in a VM):
 ### You need to go to ~/nixos-config/modules/system/configuration.nix and comment out the `systemD` bootloader lines and uncomment the `grub` bootloader lines.
 ### Then run: